 Garlic is planted in the fall and harvested in mid summer.
 There are three ways I preserve garlic.
 One is to harden off and keep several garlic bulbs to use fresh.
 The second is to separate the cloves and put into vinegar with peppers.
 I store these jars in the refrigerator.
 This preserves the garlic and adds a little kick.
 Have garlic any time you need it, just pickle some!
 The third is to dry some garlic cloves to make garlic powder.

-Summer Crops for a Food Preservation Garden
+Summer Food in a Preservation Garden

 For summer planting of a preservation garden: Corn, cucumbers, eggplant, green beans, warm season herbs like basil and rosemary, peppers, squash.